Why Can't a Democrat be More Like a Man?

 Nowhere is this more apparent than in discussions of race or ethnicity.
 Taranto posted an excerpt of a typical All in the Family episode, which ironically demonstrates the reversal that has taken place in the past 35 years.
 Back then, Archie was the bigot and Meathead was the liberal.
-But today the roles are reversed: Archie expresses the race-obsessed leftist view, while Meathead expresses the view of the typical bewildered conservative who doesn't understand the significance of race or ethnicity:
+But today the roles are reversed: Archie expresses the race-obsessed leftist view, while Meathead expresses the view of the typical bewildered conservative who doesn't understand the left's obsession with race and ethnicity:

 Archie: What's the matter with this?
 I call this representative government.
 You've got Salvatori, Feldman, O'Reilly, Nelson -- that's an Italian, a Jew, an Irishman and a regular American there.
 That's what I call a balanced ticket.